Dale Earnhardt, Inc.: Car No. 8 History

 The No. 8 car was DEI's second cup series entry, the team was formed to bring Dale Earnhardt Jr. to the Winston Cup Series and opted to use the No. 8 which was formerly used by Stavola Brothers Racing, who ceased operations in 1998.
-Earnhardt Jr. drove the Budweiser-sponsored No. 8 in five Cup races in 1999, making his debut at Charlotte in the 1999 Coca-Cola 600.
+Earnhardt Jr. drove the Budweiser No. 8 in five Cup races in 1999, making his debut at Charlotte in the 1999 Coca-Cola 600.
 He finished in the Top 10 once and led one lap.

 In 2000, Earnhardt Jr. moved to the Cup Series on a full-time basis.
 That year, Earnhardt Jr. won two poles and three races (including The Winston, where he became the first rookie to win the event), but finished runner-up to Matt Kenseth in the competition for NASCAR Rookie of the Year.
 On July 7, 2001, Earnhardt Jr. won the Pepsi 400 at Daytona, the first Cup race at Daytona after Earnhardt, Sr.'s death.
 Using the No. 8, Earnhardt Jr. set a record by winning four consecutive races at Talladega.

 In 2002, Earnhardt Jr. had a roller-coaster season.
 He struggled after enduring an April concussion at the NAPA Auto Parts 500—an injury he did not admit to until mid-September.
 In the three races following Fontana, he finished no better than 30th.
 However, Earnhardt Jr. rallied to sweep both Talladega races (leading a dominating 133 of 188 laps in the spring race), a pair of Bud Pole Awards and an 11th-place finish in the standings with 11 Top 5s and 16 Top 10 finishes.

 In 2003, Earnhardt Jr. became a true title contender, scoring a record-breaking fourth consecutive win in the Aaron's 499 at Talladega, after being involved in a 27-car crash on lap 4.
 He struggled for most of the race, and was at points a half-lap down, only catching back up to the pack through a caution.
 The win was controversial because on the last lap, it appeared that Earnhardt Jr. went below the yellow line to gain position, but NASCAR ruled that Matt Kenseth had forced Earnhardt below the line, making it a clean pass.
 Earnhardt Jr. scored a victory at Phoenix in October, recording a career best 3rd-place effort in the standings, with 13 Top 5s and 21 Top 10 finishes.

 On February 15, 2004, 6 years to the day after his father's win, Earnhardt Jr. won the 2004 Daytona 500.
 He won a further five races that season.
-Though he failed to qualify for the Chase Cup in 2005, he did race in 2006 when he finished fifth.
+Though he failed to qualify for the Chase Cup in 2005, he did race in 2006 when he finished 5th.
 On May 10, 2007, Earnhardt Jr. announced that he would not return to DEI for the 2008 season; on June 13, 2007, officially announced his move to Hendrick Motorsports (HMS); and on August 16, 2007, that he would not retain the No. 8 car number.